sweis/sqisign-rs/README.md

 [![CI](https://github.com/sweis/sqisign-rs/actions/workflows/ci.yml/badge.svg)](https://github.com/sweis/sqisign-rs/actions/workflows/ci.yml)

 A Rust implementation of [SQIsign](https://sqisign.org/), a post-quantum digital signature scheme based on isogenies of supersingular elliptic curves.

-Ported from the [C reference implementation](https://github.com/SQIsign/the-sqisign) and validated against the official NIST KAT test vectors.
+Ported from the [C reference implementation](https://github.com/SQIsign/the-sqisign) and validated against the official NIST KAT test vectors by [Claude Code](https://claude.ai/).

-> **Warning:** SQIsign is a NIST PQC Round 2 candidate and `sqisign-rs` is AI generated.
+> **Warning:** SQIsign is a NIST PQC Round 2 candidate .
 It
 > has not been independently audited.
 Do not use in production.

 ## Status